Ovechkin now 3rd on NHL goals list, Caps beat Isles in SO

-The chants of “Ovi!
-Ovi!” continued before Islanders captain Anders Lee tied it with a 6-on-5 goal with 1:59 remaining in the third.
-But fans left happy after Anthony Mantha scored the shootout winner to extend the Capitals' winning streak to two and make them 5-0-1 in their past six games.

-All eyes were on Ovechkin and his attempt to break the tie with Jagr, whose rough tenure with the Capitals from 2001-04 made him unpopular among Washington fans.
-Ovechkin has had no such issues here, even after his country invaded Ukraine by order of President Vladimir Putin, whom Ovechkin has long supported.
+Ovechkin was quick to point out his sad reality that wife Anastasia and sons Sergei and Ilya Aleksandrovich were not among the crowd of 18,000-plus there to witness this goal.

+“Obviously, it sucks when my kids didn’t see it, my wife didn’t see it, my parents, but they’re watching at home,” he said.
+“They’re happy, and that’s the most important thing.”

-With the focus on his on-ice accomplishments, it came into clear focus that only Wayne Gretzky and Gordie Howe have scored more NHL goals.
-Ovechkin needs 35 goals to pass Howe and 128 to break Gretzky’s record — long thought to be unapproachable in modern hockey.
+The next important milestone for Ovechkin is No. 800 —a plateau only Gretzky and Howe have reached in hockey history.
+Ovechkin needs 35 goals to pass Howe and 128 to break Gretzky’s record of 894 that was long thought to be unapproachable.

-Islanders forward Mat Barzal isn’t keeping track of Ovechkin’s exact numbers, but he need not look far to see the bright red goal counter in the corner at Capital One Arena.

-“That is crazy,” Barzal said of Ovechkin trailing only Gretzky and Howe.
-“I don’t know the exact number but over 700 goals in this league.
-He’s a top-five, top-10 player of all time.
-Pretty cool every time you get a chance to go against him and see him close up.”
+“You never know what’s going to happen in the future,” Ovechkin said.
+“You never know what’s going to happen tomorrow.
+I’m happy I did it and we did it as a team.
+Now it’s just a period of time, and if I can do it, I will.”

 Ovechkin scored in the shadow of the Capitals’ 2018 Stanley Cup banner with Barry Trotz standing on the visiting bench.
 Trotz coached Washington to their first title in franchise history, and Ovechkin was playoff MVP.

-At 36, Ovechkin is three goals away from reaching 40 for the 12th time in his NHL career.
+Ovechkin also is three goals away from reaching 40 for the 12th time in his NHL career.
 That would tie Gretzky for the most 40-goal seasons in history.

-“This guy is the greatest goal-scorer of all time, and will be in my opinion until someone else beats him, but (it is incredible) how physical he is and how durable he is,” Trotz said.
-“It’s not like he goes around quietly and just shoots the puck in the net.
-He’s running over people.
-He doesn’t mind contact.
-He puts himself in dangerous positions, and he’s 36, he’s getting older, you would think that someplace along the line that he would break.”

-Ovechkin is showing no signs of slowing down.
-Still playing top minutes at his age, he impresses 27-year-old linemate Tom Wilson with his seemingly endless energy.
+“For now, he just friend, teammate,” Kuznetsov said while sitting next to Ovechkin.
+“He’s so close to us, and we never even talk about (how he has) accomplished all those milestones.
+I’m pretty sure one day when I’m going to retire, I hope he’s going to be still friends with me, we’re going to sit somewhere and think about and remember some of those milestones.”

+“Keep scoring, because, as you know, I didn’t retire from hockey yet and there’s a chance I might come back to the NHL and start chasing you,” said Jagr, who’s still playing at age 50 for the team he owns in the Czech Republic.

+Ovechkin said Jagr would have been further up the list if not for a three-year stint in the Russia-basked KHL.
+But Ovechkin has also lost time to two lockouts and the pandemic that makes his climb even more impressive.

-Ovechkin is under contract until age 40.
-At his current pace this season, he would need to average 29 goals over the next four years to pass Gretzky before his current deal expires.
+Under contract until age 40, Ovechkin at his current pace this season would need to average 29 goals over the next four years to pass Gretzky before his current deal expires.

-NOTES: Zdeno Chara played in Washington for the first time since signing with the Islanders.
-The 44-year-old Slovak defenseman played for the Capitals last season. ...
-Forward Matt Martin returned to New York’s lineup after being a healthy scratch last game. ...
-Capitals center Lars Eller was out after going into COVID-19 protocol.
-Eller tested positive in Vancouver before the team flew back to the U.S. following their three-game Western Canada trip and remains there.
+NOTES: Washington rookie Axel Jonsson-Fjallby scored his first NHL goal and joked about Ovechkin, “I'll probably beat him.”
+Anthony Mantha also scored in the first period and the shootout for the Capitals, who got 29 saves from Vitek Vanecek and are 5-0-1 in their past six games. ...
+Brock Nelson, Kyle Palmieri and Anders Lee scored for the Islanders, whose winning streak ended at three.
+Lee's goal with 1:59 left sent the game to overtime after Ovechkin gave the Capitals the lead.

 UP NEXT